Explicit stabilized integrators for stiff optimal control problems

 where for a fixed final time $T>0$ and a given initial condition $y^0\in \R^n$, the function $y:[0,T]\to \IR^n$ is the unknown state function, $u:[0,T]\to \IR^m$ is the unknown control function.
 Here, $f:\R^m \times \R^n \to \R^n$ is the given vector field and $\Psi:\R^n \to \R$ is the given cost function, which are assumed to be $C^\infty$ mappings.
 For simplicity of the presentation, we consider the case of autonomous problems (with $f$ independent of time) but we highlight that our approach also applies straightforwardly to non-autonomous problems $\frac{dy}{dt}(t)=f(t,u(t),y(t))$.\footnote[2]{A standard approach is to consider the augmented system with $z(t)=t$, i.e. $\frac{dz}{dt}=1,~z(0)=0$ and define $\tilde{y}(t)=(y(t),z(t))^T$, see e.g. \cite[Chap.\ts III]{HLW06} for details.}

 There are essentially two approaches for the numerical solution of optimal control problems: the direct approach, which consists in directly discretizing \eqref{eq:P} and then applying a minimization method to the corresponding discrete minimization problem, and the indirect approach, which is based on Pontryagin's maximum principle, taking benefit of continuous optimality conditions (adjoint equation).
-A natural approach for the accurate numerical approximation of such optimal control problem \eqref{eq:P} is to consider Runge-Kutta type schemes, and it was shown in \cite{Hager00,BL06} by studying the continuous and discrete optimality conditions that additional order conditions for its convergence rate are required in general by Runge-Kutta methods when applied to optimal control problems, compared to the integration of standard initial valued ordinary differential equations and conditions up to order $4$ were derived.
+A natural approach for the accurate numerical approximation of such optimal control problem \eqref{eq:P} is to consider Runge-Kutta type schemes.
+It was shown in \cite[Theorem\ts4.1]{Hager00} by studying the continuous and discrete optimality conditions that additional order conditions for the convergence rate are required in general by Runge-Kutta methods when applied to optimal control problems, compared to the integration of standard initial valued ordinary differential equations and conditions up to order $4$ were derived.
 In \cite{BL06}, general order conditions were derived, in addition to identifying symplecticity properties.